Domination

 3.2 Does Character Matter after All?

-No one denies that victims of power object to the outcomes of its use, and not merely to their initial vulnerability to that power.
-(Certainly, neorepublicans want to say that both are objectionable.)
-But if we insist that domination refers properly only to the structure of a power relation, and not to outcomes of that relation, we may have a difficult time explaining the standard use of domination to refer to overwhelming power wielded against the defenseless.
-Suppose Columbus had merely sailed around the margins of the “New World” without making landfall, and that his power to exploit and destroy native cultures was never exercised.
+No one denies that victims of power object to its outcomes and not merely to their initial vulnerability.
+(Certainly, neorepublicans think both are objectionable.)
+But if we insist that domination properly refers only to the structure of power relations, and not to outcomes of those relations, we may have a difficult time explaining the standard use of domination to refer to overwhelming power wielded against the defenseless.
+Suppose Columbus merely sailed around the margins of the “New World” without making landfall and that his power to exploit and destroy native cultures was never exercised.
 Is this counterfactual history still a story of European domination?
-If not, it is tempting to identify European domination with the actual harm inflicted on people who were not equipped to resist them (Katz 2017).
+If not, shouldn’t we identify European domination with actual harm inflicted on people who were not equipped to resist (Katz 2017)?

-There is reason to think, too, that the dominated sometimes have complaints specifically about the character of the powerful.
-This issue has been revisited in the work of Christopher Lebron (2013) and Melvin Rogers (forthcoming).
+Also, victims of domination specifically object to the character of their dominators.
+Christopher Lebron (2013) and Melvin Rogers (2020) highlight this.
 Rogers especially insists that theories of domination influenced by neorepublicanism overplay the irrelevance of character to dominating power.
-His recent work on black American republicans like Martin Delany (1852 [1968]), Hosea Easton (1837 [1999]), Maria W. Stewart (1987), David Walker (1829 [2003]), reveals a contrasting emphasis on the “comportment” of white Americans.
-Opposing race-based systems of domination requires not just “freedom from the arbitrary power” of white Americans, but a “transformation of the system of cultural value in which blacks occupy a lower position of worth” (Rogers, forthcoming).
-This transformation requires not only the external checks on domination achievable by legal reforms, but a transformation in the hearts of white Americans.
-Rogers argues that neorepublican theories of domination are formed by resistance to political slavery, where the essential humanity of the slave is not in question; unlike chattel slavery, which was built on and maintained by an ideological commitment to white supremacy and black inferiority.
-Legal reforms may be sufficient to counter political slavery: they represent a turn of the legal order toward closer alignment with the already acknowledged value of the enslaved.
-However, legal reforms alone, while necessary, are not enough when this value is systematically denied.
+His recent work on black American republicans like Martin Delany (1852 [1968]), Hosea Easton (1837 [1999]), Maria W. Stewart (1987), David Walker (1829 [2003]), shows a contrasting emphasis on the “comportment” of white Americans.
+Opposing race-based systems of domination requires not just “freedom from the arbitrary power” of white Americans but a “transformation of the system of cultural value in which blacks occupy a lower position of worth” (Rogers 2020).
+This is transformation not only of the external checks on domination achievable by legal reforms, but a transformation of the hearts of white Americans.
+Rogers argues that neorepublican theories are best suited to diagnose the evils of political slavery, where the essential humanity of the enslaved is not necessarily questioned, unlike chattel slavery, which was constructed and maintained by ideological commitment to white supremacy and black inferiority.
+External checks may be sufficient to counter political slavery—they marshal society’s coercive power to enforce the already acknowledged value of the enslaved—but external sanctions alone, while necessary, cannot repair the systematic denial of this value.

 3.3 Over-Generalization Problems for Structure-Based Accounts

 Over-generalization worries are the most common objection to neorepublican approaches to domination.
 If domination is just the capacity for arbitrary interference, and given that such capacities seem ubiquitous, domination may be ordinary to the point of triviality.
-Even when sitting around minding their own business, physically strong people have the capacity to overpower weaker people; even if they never do, people with a natural gift for persuasion have the capacity to talk the gullible out of their savings (Friedman 2008: 251).
-Also, if the primary function of the state is to minimize domination, neorepublicanism suggests that the state should try to make people less strong or less persuasive in order to reduce their capacity for arbitrary interference.
+Even sitting around minding their own business, and coalition problems aside, gentle giants (Kramer 2008) and more ordinary varieties of the kindly and musclebound have the capacity to overpower weaker people; even if they never do, those with a natural gift for persuasion have the capacity to talk the gullible out of their savings (Friedman 2008: 251).
+Also, if the primary function of the state is to minimize domination, should neorepublicans get the state to hinder strength or persuasiveness?
 That is unsavory.
 An obvious fix is to insist that only “actual or attempted arbitrary interference” dominates (Friedman 2008: 252).

 For some feminists, the over-generalization worry is specifically that neorepublicans make relationships of care and dependency unreasonably suspect.
-A caregiver who would not dream of harming their charges nevertheless has the capacity to: infecting wounds instead of cleaning them, throwing someone down the stairs instead of helping them up (Friedman 2008: 254).
-Pettit acknowledges this feature of his theory when he claims that caring and uncaring mothers—and presumably caring and uncaring fathers—alike dominate their children in a state of nature (Pettit 1999: 119–120).
+A caregiver who would not dream of harming their charges nevertheless has the capacity to: infecting wounds instead of cleaning them, throwing someone down the stairs instead of helping them up (Friedman 2008, 254 and Ferejohn 2001).
+Pettit acknowledges this feature of his theory when he claims that caring and uncaring parents alike dominate their children in a state of nature (Pettit 1999: 119–120).
 The alternative is to insist that though care providers may stand in a relationship of unequal power with a vulnerable dependent, unless this power is abused it does not dominate.
 Domination, instead of mere power, requires active violation of moral standards and/or compromising the best interests of others (Kittay 1999: 33–34).

 The attractiveness of this alternate depends on how we understand powers or capacities.
-If A has a power or capacity to interfere so long as it is possible in any sense for A to do so, as Pettit sometimes suggests, criticism focusing on the value of care is damaging: clearly, it is [e.g.] physically possible for caregivers and parents to interfere with their dependents.
-If, however, A does not have the power to interfere so long as appropriate penalties are in place for such interference, the objection may not be so potent.
-In other words, it’s not mere possibility that matters, but social or legal possibility—roughly, what it is possible to do without risk of sanction from other members of your social group or by agents of the state (see List & Valentini 2016).
-A hallmark of feminist ethics and political philosophy has been the insistence that power relations inside the home often manifest domination, even though the home can be a center of loving care and dependence, and that legal regulation—against spousal abuse or child neglect—might reduce that domination (Costa 2013: 928).
+If A has a power or capacity to interfere so long as it is possible in any sense for A to do so, as Pettit sometimes suggests, criticism focusing on the value of care is damaging.
+Clearly, it is physically possible for caregivers and parents to interfere with their dependents.
+If, however, A does not have the power to interfere so long as appropriate penalties are in place for such interference, the objection may not be very potent.
+In other words, it’s not mere possibility that matters, but social or legal possibility—roughly, what it is possible to do without risk of sanction from other members of your social group (see List & Valentini 2016).
+A hallmark of feminist ethics and political philosophy is insistence that power relations inside the home often manifest domination even though the home can be a center of loving care and dependence, and that legal or social sanctioning of spousal/child abuse reduces domination (Costa 2013: 928).
 Such laws, of course, do not make interference impossible simpliciter; instead, it makes interference risky and potentially costly.
+In Lovett’s (2022) language, such sanctions help make caregivers who would harm their dependents ignorable.
+(See also Kirby 2016.)

 Also, shifting from domination as mere power to domination as abuse of power may lead to other unattractive results, especially given broadly feminist commitments.
-If domination requires actual or attempted interference, women who avoid interference by “seduction, ingratiation, [or] avoidance” will not count as dominated (Costa 2013: 926).
+If domination requires actual or attempted interference, women who avoid interference by “seduction, ingratiation, [or] avoidance” aren’t dominated (Costa 2013: 926).
 This feature of neorepublican accounts—the insistence that domination is the “mere condition of being vulnerable”—may be exactly what makes the concept useful for feminist philosophy (Laborde 2008: 152).

-There are other proposed counter-examples to the claim that the “capacity to interfere … at will” dominates (Shapiro 2016: 21).
+There are other proposed counterexamples to the claim that the “capacity to interfere … at will” dominates (Shapiro 2016: 21).
 What about “a playground bully” who is “able to beat up any of the smaller children but is widely known only to beat up black children”?
 Does the bully dominate the white children just as much as the black children?
-What about someone like 1950s American senator Joseph McCarthy?
-He had the same power to interfere in the lives of right-wing and left-wing Americans; but citizens on the left had far more reason to fear him.
+What about someone like 1950s American senator Joe McCarthy?
+He had the same power to interfere in the lives of right-wing and left-wing Americans but citizens on the left had far more reason to fear him.
 Perhaps the intuitive judgment here is that the bully only dominates the black children, and that McCarthy only dominates left-wing citizens.
 (Both examples are from Ian Shapiro 2012: 324; 2016: 21).
-It should be noted, however, that the persuasiveness of these examples depends in part on whether we think domination is the sole political evil, at least in the sense that all other political evils can be addressed most effectively by minimizing domination.
+The persuasiveness of these examples depends in part on whether we think domination is the sole political evil, at least in the sense that all other political evils can be addressed most effectively by minimizing domination.
 The black children and the left-wing citizens in Shapiro’s examples are obviously worse off than the white children/right-wing citizens.
-If we diagnose their condition only by appeal to the evil of domination, Shapiro’s examples are damaging to the idea that domination can be an unexercised power.
-This is true even though there may not be much practical space between Shapiro’s account of domination and Pettit’s, given that Shapiro speaks of complaints against domination as complaints against a “power relationship”.
-Interestingly, Shapiro emphasizes the possibility that someone may be vulnerable to domination without being dominated, and that vulnerability to domination—like domination itself—is morally significant and represents an injustice (2016: 22).
-While the idea of domination as vulnerability recurs in the neorepublican literature, there is relatively little examination of this intermediate category: those who are vulnerable to domination without being dominated.
-(Perhaps the closest consideration in Pettit’s work is his brief discussion of “virtual domination” in 1997: 54.)
+If we diagnose their condition only by reference to domination, Shapiro’s examples are more damaging.
+This is true even though there may not be much practical space between Shapiro’s account of domination and Pettit’s.
+Shapiro too speaks of domination as a complaint against a “power relationship” and sees vulnerability to domination, like domination itself, as an injustice (2016: 22).
+This is close to what Pettit calls “virtual domination” (1997, 54).

-The controversy about whether completely dormant power can dominate continues, but there is broad consensus that you can be dominated even if nobody is actively dominating you at the moment.
+This controversy aside, there is broad consensus that you can be dominated even if nobody is actively dominating you at the moment.
 Even if there is no domination without an actual display of power over you or people like you at some time, domination might persist when unexercised precisely because of its previous exercise.
 As Wartenberg (1990) says, the actual exercise of power can “condition” a social relationship in a “longstanding” manner.
 If power has been exercised over you in the past, or over someone like you (perhaps because you are both members of a subordinated social group), this will affect how you relate to those in power.
 For example, suppose you know that the boss can fire you at will.
-He has not fired you or even threatened to do so, and so has not actually exercised his power over you.
+He has not fired you or even threatened to do so, and so has not actually exercised this power over you.
 Even so, you have seen him exercise this power over other employees.
 As a result, you do whatever you’re told for fear of what the boss can do to you and has done to others.
-This motivates the view that your domination does not require the active exercise of power against you even though it might require the active exercise of power against someone relevantly like you.
+If so, domination might not require the active exercise of power against you but require the active exercise of power against someone relevantly like you.
 Of course, this leads to further questions: e.g., How recent must active exercises of power be in order to condition ongoing social relationships where power is dormant?
-Such questions have received relatively little attention thus far (but see Hirschmann 2003).
+Such questions have received relatively little attention thus far.
+(But see Hirschmann 2003.)

 4. What Kind of Power Is Domination?

 Along one dimension, we can sort answers to these questions into the moralized vs. the non-moralized.
 For a moralized theory, identifying domination requires us to settle more foundational questions about what is morally right or wrong, just or unjust.
-For example, if we say that dominating power is the power to violate human rights, our theory of domination depends on a theory of human rights—obviously a moral theory.
-Non-moralized theories hold that we can identify domination without reference to theories of the right or the good.
-For example, if we say that dominating power is power over the means of production, our theory of domination will depend on a [plausibly] descriptive theory of what counts as the means of production.
+For example, to claim that dominating power is the power to violate human rights makes our theory of domination depend on a theory of human rights—obviously a moral theory.
+Non-moralized theories specify domination without reference to theories of the right or the good.
+For example, if we say that dominating power is power over the means of production, our theory of domination will depend on a [plausibly] descriptive theory of what counts as control of the means of production.
+(We often make moral judgments involving non-moralized terms.
+I might claim that “Plagiarism is always wrong” and not necessarily claim that the correct conception of plagiarism is moralized.
+When asked what plagiarism is, I might say “Plagiarism is the misrepresentation of someone else’s academic work as your own” or something along those lines.
+Given that this conception of plagiarism does not itself include claims about what’s right or wrong, it is non-moralized even if I also think plagiarism is always wrong.
+Thanks to my colleague Sam Duncan for suggesting this example.)

-Of course, those who insist that domination can be defined without making moral judgments aren’t usually committed to what Ian Carter calls “value-independence” about the phenomenon, or “the complete detachment of our analysis from all ethical concerns” (2015: 280–281).
-Contributions to the contemporary discussion of domination from all-comers are generally motivated by profound ethical concerns.
+Of course, those who define domination without making moral judgments aren’t committed to what Ian Carter calls “value-independence” about the phenomenon or “the complete detachment of our analysis from all ethical concerns” (2015: 280–281).
+Contemporary discussion of domination, from all-comers, is generally motivated by profound ethical concerns.

 Sorting is also required along another dimension.
-In addition to questions of moralization or non-moralization, there is the question of how domination relates to the use of power to dictate norms and rules, or the use of power to claim authority.
+In addition to questions of moralization or non-moralization, there is the question of how domination relates to norms, rules, and supposed authority, or to the use of power to dictate norms or claim authority.
 Is domination always an attempt to rule?
 Does domination always involve a claim—however mistaken—by dominators that their power is legitimate?
-Does domination always involve an attempt by the powerful to demand that the dominated conform to norms?
-If you answer any of these questions in the affirmative, you advocate a norm-dependent theory of domination.
+Does domination always involve demands that the dominated conform to norms?
+Answering any of these questions in the affirmative is to advocate a norm-dependent theory of domination.

 Confusion is easy here, given that moralized theories often appeal to norms and rules.
-The difference between such moralized theories and non-moralized but norm-dependent theories depends on the difference between correct moral norms/rules as distinguished from just any norm or rule.
+The difference between moralized theories and non-moralized but norm-dependent theories depends on the difference between correct moral norms/rules as distinguished from the general social phenomenon of norms or rules.
 Norm-dependent theories say that domination always involves power exercised through norms and rules that some regard as legitimate—perhaps the dominator, perhaps the dominated, or perhaps both.
 As we will see, for theories that are not just norm-dependent but also moralized, domination always involves a failure to respect the moral status of agents as sources of the norms that govern them.
 For a merely norm-dependent theory, the domination of a patriarch might be essentially connected to the patriarch’s claim that he deserves obedience from his family.
-Obviously, whether or not someone claims or doesn’t claim to deserve obedience is a merely descriptive matter; as a result, such a theory is not moralized.
+Obviously, whether or not someone claims or doesn’t claim to deserve obedience is a merely descriptive matter.
+As a result, such a theory is not moralized.
 The legitimacy of the patriarch’s authority is merely sociological, not moral.
 If a theory of domination says instead that the patriarch dominates because his demand for obedience unjustly undermines the right of his spouse and children to shape the norms that govern them, that theory is both norm-dependent and moralized.
 A theory that depends in part on an account of unjust infringements is clearly moralized.

-It is not always easy to sort theories into these categories.
-The sorting is complicated by the fact that whether a theory is moralized or norm-dependent is sometimes a matter of active controversy.
-(This is particularly true of Pettit’s theory of domination.)
-In what follows, theories will be sorted to reflect the intentions of the theorist—at least as far as these intentions can be discerned.
+Sorting theories into these categories is complicated by the fact that whether a theory is moralized or norm-dependent is sometimes a matter of active controversy.
+(This has particularly been true of Pettit’s theory of domination.)
+In what follows, sorting will reflect the intentions of the theorist—at least as far as these intentions can be discerned.

-Once we recognize the distinction between moralization and norm-dependency, we end up with four kinds of answer to the question “What kind of power is domination?”
-Assuming for now that only agents (represented here by A and B) can dominate or be dominated:
+Once we recognize the distinction between moralization and norm-dependency, we end up with four categories of answer to the question “What kind of power is domination?”
+These are offered as types and necessarily elide specifics of different theories.

 Norm-Independent Norm-Dependent